Porkul/Programming/README.md

-# The repository is made for homework assignments within the Tallinn Polytechnic School curriculum
+# The repository is made for homework assignments within the Tallinn Polytechnic School curriculum :school: